DineWithMe/Development-Tools/Back End/How to Setup Back End in DO.md

 # 3. Create a sudo user with home directory

-Follow this guide:
-https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04
+Download Bitvise: https://www.bitvise.com/ into your own computer, Bitvise is a very handy GUI SSH client, I really recommend it, it saves me from remembering some bash commands.

+Login into the VPS using Bitvise and follow this guide: https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04

 # 4. Copy back end code into VPS

-Download Bitvise: https://www.bitvise.com/ into your own computer, Bitvise is a very handy GUI SSH client, you can also create and export public private key with it.

 Now login to the Ubuntu VPS with the newly created user using Bitvise, do not work with root user because by doing so it poses some security issue.